General Season InformationUpdated Monday November 26, 2018 by SCP.

 The Panthers genuinely believe in maintaining a Positive Attitude.
 It’s always easier to get down on someone when mistakes are made, rather than encourage.
 We are all part of something bigger than ourselves, and we need to work together and encourage each other.
 Please keep in mind that ALL our coaches, team support and board members are VOLUNTEERS.
 They receive no payment for their services.
 The Board extends every effort to make available to every coach, any possible training and information that can help educate them to make your child’s experience with the Panthers as safe, education and as fun as possible.

 In additional to registration and other necessities - you may be asked to pay a team fee, on average $25-30.
-This money is generally applied to the end of season party, coach gifts, team support gifts and miscellaneous practice/game items (paper cups, Gatorade, ice, snacks, etc).
+This money is generally applied to team socks, pink out gear, the end of season party, coach gifts, team support gifts and miscellaneous practice/game items (paper cups, Gatorade, ice, snacks, etc).
 In the past, some squads have developed and handed out an expense sheet for the season for team fees.
 They have accepted payments all at once, taken payments over time or collected at the times when the money was due.
 Contact your team support to see if this is available.
 Please be sure to get and keep receipts for any money turned over to any person.

 Unfortunately the Panthers do not have unlimited funds or funding from corporate sponsors.
 The bulk of the money that is brought into the league to pay for equipment, referees, and field maintenance comes from various fund raising efforts.
 Please try to look favorably on this when you're asked to help with some aspect of these league functions, without them we could not continue our mission year-after-year.
 Some of the fund raising events we've had success with are car washes, picture buttons, sponsorships and miscellaneous merchandise sales (cookie dough, candles, sports cups).
 Also, from time to time we will support a local restaurant and they will provide a percentage of the sales from that time frame back to our league.